stashed/stash/docs/concepts/restic.md

 ## Next Steps

-- Learn how to use Stash to backup a Kubernetes deployment [here](/docs/tutorials/backup.md).
+- Learn how to use Stash to backup a Kubernetes deployment [here](/docs/guides/backup.md).
-- To restore a backup see [here](/docs/tutorials/restore.md).
+- To restore a backup see [here](/docs/guides/restore.md).
-- Learn about the details of Recovery CRD [here](/docs/concept_recovery.md).
+- Learn about the details of Recovery CRD [here](/docs/concepts/recovery.md).
-- To run backup in offline mode see [here](/docs/tutorials/offline_backup.md)
+- To run backup in offline mode see [here](/docs/guides/offline_backup.md)
-- See the list of supported backends and how to configure them [here](/docs/tutorials/backends.md).
+- See the list of supported backends and how to configure them [here](/docs/guides/backends.md).
-- See working examples for supported workload types [here](/docs/tutorials/workloads.md).
+- See working examples for supported workload types [here](/docs/guides/workloads.md).
 - Thinking about monitoring your backup operations?
-Stash works [out-of-the-box with Prometheus](/docs/tutorials/monitoring.md).
+Stash works [out-of-the-box with Prometheus](/docs/guides/monitoring.md).
-- Learn about how to configure [RBAC roles](/docs/tutorials/rbac.md).
+- Learn about how to configure [RBAC roles](/docs/guides/rbac.md).
-- Learn about how to configure Stash operator as workload initializer [here](/docs/tutorials/initializer.md).
+- Learn about how to configure Stash operator as workload initializer [here](/docs/guides/initializer.md).
-- Wondering what features are coming next?
-Please visit [here](/ROADMAP.md).
 - Want to hack on Stash?
-Check our [contribution guidelines](/CONTRIBUTING.md).
+Check our [contribution guidelines](/docs/CONTRIBUTING.md).